eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 3.  directly adjust your network with GUI: after opening the program [netedit](../netedit.md) you load the network file (\*.net.xml)that needs to be modified.
-Then you choose the respective funtions in netedit to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.
+Then you choose the respective functions in netedit to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.